-Your steering group needs to allow itself enough time to develop the plan: it can take two or three days for you to all agree the key steps, plus time for one individual to write this up and finalise it with the group.
-One useful way of starting is to run a workshop including all steering group members and capture everyone's ideas and thoughts using a flipchart, or you can also collect ideas through a shared online document such as Google Docs or a Dropbox file - however it is important to slot in a few sessions working together in person, as this often allows for swifter and more democratic decision making.
+Your steering group needs to allow itself enough time to develop the plan: it can take two or three days for you to all agree the key decisions and strategies, plus a longer amount of time to gather the information and for one individual to write this up and finalise it with the group.
+One useful way of starting is to run a workshop for all steering group members and capture everyone's ideas and thoughts using a flipchart, or you can collect ideas through a shared online document such as Google Docs or a Dropbox file - however it is important to slot in a few sessions working together in person, as this often allows for swifter and more democratic decision making.